chris2y/Face-Recognition-Mobile-Facenet-and-MTCNN/README.md

 - **Detect Faces:** Point the camera at a face to detect and recognize it.
 - **View Social Media Profiles:** Click on recognized faces to view their associated social media profiles.
 - **Store New Faces:** Add new faces by saving their details and vectors in Firebase.
-- **Share Unrecognized Faces:** Share unrecognized faces in the app's social platform to get help from other users.
 - **Navigate to Profiles:** Click on social media icons to redirect to the respective profiles.

 ## Contributing